anthonyharrison/lib4sbom/README.md

 ## Future Development

-1. Support later versions of SPDX (3.0) and CycloneDX.
+1. Support later versions of SPDX (3.0).

 2. Enhance validation of SBOM data to check for all mandatory elements.